webyrd/templateo/README.md

 templateo
 =========

-Experimenting with cKanren's new `templateo` constraint
+Experimenting with cKanren's new `templateo` constraint, which is essentially a lazy, declarative version of Prolog's copyterm.